Ardillo/DM-3212-badusb/README.md

 * https://github.com/puckk/CJMCU-3212/tree/master
 * https://github.com/robertio/DM-3212-Badusb/tree/master

+Take the following steps
-First solder a jumper mechanism (a joint, or a header) on the two solder pads.
-Connect them, and place it in your USB port.
+* First solder/connect a jumper mechanism (a joint, header, clamp) on the two solder pads.
+The jumper mechanism is used to boot the ESP module in program-mode.
+* Place the board with the jumper connected in your system
 * Burn the [Step1.ino](scripts/step1.ino) on the AtMega32u4, using the Arduino IDE.
 This will passthrough the serial of the Leonardo to the serial of the ESP chip on the back.
 Now we can use this passthrough to connect to the serial of the ESP-12E module.

 In the Arduino IDE

-`Tools`>`Board` Select: NodeMCU 1.0 (ESP-12E Module)
+* `Tools`>`Board` Select: `NodeMCU 1.0 (ESP-12E Module)`

-`Tools`> `Erase Flash` Select: Sketch + WiFi settings or a All Flass Contents
+* `Tools`>`Erase Flash` Select: `Sketch + WiFi settings` or a `All Flash Contents`

-In libraryManager install the following libraries and their dependencies.
+In Arduino IDE, libraryManager install the following libraries and their dependencies:
 * SimpleCLI
 * ESPAsyncTCP
 * ESPAsyncWebServer
     * AsyncTCP
     * ESPAsyncTCP

-Then open the esp_duck directory with the esp_duck.ino file.
+Then open the *esp_duck* directory and open the *esp_duck.ino* file with the Arduino IDE.

 **Important** before uploading, uncomment the following line in esp_duck/config.h:
 ```